EduardoZepeda/coffee-bytes-hugo/content/posts/graphql-y-django-con-graphene/index.en.md

 Let's install graphene-django first.
 I will use the pipenv virtual environment manager, but you can use pip or any other you prefer.

-I am going to create a project with a fairly simple application for this tutorial. which features a single model.
+I am going to create a project with a fairly simple application for this tutorial.
+This project features a single model.

 ```python
 pip install graphene-django==2.15.0 django